pranshupatel/ColourBlock/README.md

 ### <a name="major-methods-block-subclasses-rotate"></a>rotate (abstract)

-Each block, except for the square_block, will have 4 different snapshots, each representing an orientation of the block.
-This method checks the current snapshot and rotate to the following snapshot from the current snapshot.
-This method do not assume the rotate is valid, therefore it checks for the validity of the rotation invocation manually.
+Each block, except for Square-block, will have four different snapshots.
+Each of them represents some orientation of the block, or in other words, what the block looks like when it is rotated a certain amount.
+This method checks the current snapshot and rotates to the next snapshot from the current snapshot.
+This method does not assume the rotation is valid, and so it checks for the validity of the rotation invocation manually.

 [Return to Table of Contents](#table-of-contents)